omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 - Category: a group of resources (items, item sets, or media) to which facets are applied on a specific page.
 You can use a query to narrow the resources, or leave it blank to show all of that resource type.
 - Facet: an aspect of a resource - usually part of the metadata - which becomes a way to filter the resources in the category.
 Faceted browsing works best when you have some controlled vocabularies in your metadata values, or when unique values can be sorted into buckets (such as dates browsed by century).
 - Column: information to display for each resource in the results.
 Columns are optional.
 Once you have set at least one column, the items will display in a table form (not a grid).
-When no columns are set, your browsing default will display (e.g. title, thumbnail, and description for each resource).
+When no columns are set, your site's browsing default will display (e.g. title, thumbnail, and description for each resource).

 ## Creating and managing Faceted Browse pages